 Receiving my prize as overall winner of the Footgolf Championship

 When we weren’t staying fit or getting furious at the bounce of a small children’s beach ball, we kept our brains ticking over.
 Sebastian and I partook in a variety of quizzes at almost every opportunity and Firas joined us for card games or Geoguessr.
 The latter is a website that drops you anywhere in the world on Google street view and you have to whiz around to try and figure out where you were dropped.
 Ok, that might sound incredibly dull but we spent untold hours getting those guesses down to the metre.
-The most impressive/shameful waste of our time was figuring out (to the exact metre) where in Siberia we were which only took a few hours.
+The most impressive/shameful waste of our time was figuring out (to the exact metre) where we were in Siberia which only took a few hours.
 Days and weeks were whiled away like this and soon winter gave way to the fresh yet sunny air of the Jordanian spring.
 In these sunny days we were inclined to sit out on the terraces more often.
 We watched over the beautiful valley that ran off to the west where the skyscrapers and minarets of the Abdali district dominated the view, or looked to the North where the rolling hills were covered by the concrete boxes that define the Ammani cityscape.
-Spring might be the best season in Jordan, the days are getting warmer and all the flowers and fruits are appearing in the trees but the most impressive sight of spring is found in the skies.
+Spring might be the best season in Jordan, the days get warmer and all the flowers and fruits appear in the trees but the most impressive sight of spring is found in the skies.
 Thousands upon thousands of kites fly over Amman and I think that lockdown only increased their density.
 The best time to see them is at sunset when families make their way to the rooftops and children launch their homemade kites dizzyingly high into the sky.
 The whole sky is filled with dancing shapes, trembling in the constant late afternoon breeze.
 Some glide peacefully while others, at the hands of more adventurous kite handlers, dip and spiral bringing the whole sky to life.
 All the while, the heavens themselves compete with the their own late afternoon show, throwing vibrant streaks of pink and orange onto the sky’s canvas.

 Carob Hostel Amman